dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 1. With the **`Server`** project selected in **Solution Explorer**, press <kbd>F5</kbd> to run the app in the debugger.

    > [!NOTE]
-   > When debugging with a Chromium-based browser, such as Google Chrome or Microsoft Edge, a new browser window is opened with a separate profile for the debugging session instead of opening a tab in an existing browser window with the user's profile.
+   > When debugging with a Chromium-based browser, such as Google Chrome or Microsoft Edge, a new browser window may be opened with a separate profile for the debugging session instead of opening a tab in an existing browser window with the user's profile.
 If debugging with the user's profile is a requirement, adopt **one** of the following approaches:
    >
    > * Close all open browser instances before pressing <kbd>F5</kbd> to start debugging.
    > * Configure Visual Studio to launch the browser with the user's profile.
 For more information on this approach, see [Blazor WASM Debugging in VS launches Edge with a separate user data directory (dotnet/aspnetcore #20915)](https://github.com/dotnet/aspnetcore/issues/20915#issuecomment-614933322).